-Oxidised mercury products are formed regularly in the atmosphere, and are found frequently in atmospheric particulate matter (termed particulate mercury, Hg(p)).
-The processes leading to the formation of Hg(p) generally involve the oxidation of Hg0 to reactive gaseous mercury compounds (Hg(II)) which are of sufficiently low vapour pressure that they readily bind to pre-existing aerosol surfaces.
-This process of oxidation to deposition occurs on the timescale of hours to days (United Nations Environmental
+ulate matter (termed particulate mercury, Hg(p)).
+The processes leading to the formation of Hg(p) generally involve the oxidation of Hg0 to reactive gaseous mercury compounds (Hg(II)), which are of sufficiently low vapour pressure that they readily bind to pre-existing aerosol surfaces.
+This process of oxidation to deposition occurs on the timescale of hours to days (United Nations Environmental Programme, 2008).

-15 Programme, 2008).
 In the case where pre-existing aerosol concentrations are low, such as those observed in the event being described, we speculate that reactive gaseous mercury may nucleate by itself, or together with other species, to form new aerosol particles.

-The day preceding the new particle formation event experienced a significant 20 bromine-driven mercury depletion event (shown in the Appendices), similar to those commonly observed in the Arctic spring-time (e.g. Schroeder et al., 1998; Lu et al., 2001; Ebinghaus et al., 2002; Boudries and Bottenheim, 2000; Lindberg et al., 2002) together with high snowfall.
-The chemistry involved in this mercury depletion results in oxidised mercury species being deposited onto the snowpack surface of the sea ice from which it can enter the hydrosphere and biosphere, or can be re-emitted back to the atmosphere photolytically.
-Given the high solar radiation that influenced the event, it is possible that reactive mercury compounds were photolytically re-emitted directly from the surface from the previous day's deposition event.
-These direct emissions of condensible material (which may or may not undergo further in situ chemical reactions), could be sufficient to explain observations.
+The day preceding the new particle formation event experienced a significant bromine-driven mercury depletion event (shown in the Appendices), similar to those commonly observed in the Arctic springtime (e.g. Schroeder et al., 1998; Lu et al., 2001; Ebinghaus et al., 2002; Boudries and Bottenheim, 2000; Lindberg et al., 2002) together with high snowfall.
+The chemistry involved in this mercury depletion results in oxidised mercury species being deposited onto the snowpack surface of the sea ice from which it can enter the hydrosphere and biosphere, or can be reduced to elemental mercury and re-emitted back to the atmosphere photolytically (United Nations Environmental Programme, 2013).
+Given the high solar radiation that influenced the event, it is possible that these reduced mercury compounds were photolytically re-emitted directly from the surface from the previous day's deposition event.
+These direct emissions (which may or may not undergo further in situ chemical reactions) could be sufficient to explain observations.